 Of course, I opted for the surgery, however, when he opened her up, he said it was inoperable, it was immersed in her organs and that she only had weeks to live.
 To make it worse, he said it was going to be a situation where we would have to put her to sleep because it would be so painful.
 I begged my vet to come to my house when it was time to put her to sleep so that she would be at home and most comfortable.
 He agreed.

 But the sheer anguish….I was devastated.
 I fear I scarred my children because I cried constantly – I would go to bed crying and wake up crying.
 I just loved this dog dearly.
 She was the flower girl in my wedding.
+She majestically walk down the isle alongside our ring bearer who carried the wood rings.
 I had her in my will.
 She meant the world to me.

 I was determined, though, to make it the best few months any dog could ever have and fed her steak, chicken, hotdogs…whatever her little heart desired.
 My sweet Lucy was a little slower, her belly bloated, on pain killers, but still alpha dog among the big dogs!